RosterElf Logo

 Delegate must consult you before taking action

-Example: Roster changes affecting budgets
+Example: Roster changes that affect labour budgets

 Act independently